brucemcpherson/gupper/README.md

 Clone this repo and see this article - https://ramblings.mcpher.com/manage-gemini-uploads-schemas-and-prompts/ for full write up on how and why to use.

-You can also run with npx
+You can also install globally
 ````
-npx gupper -- <commands>
+npm i -g gupper

 eg.
-npx gupper -- -u my.pdf -g
+node gupper -- -u my.pdf -g
 ````